marcelmazon/rosicrucian-literature/en/books/blavatsky-and-the-secret-doctrine.md

 also deserves great credit for her high moral cour- age in representing to the world thoughts and theories wholly at variance with materialistic sci- ence.
-Many of these teachings, however, haye since been verified by science.
+Many of these teachings, however, have since been verified by science.

-CHAPTER II
+### <h3 id="chapter-2">CHAPTER II</h3>

-UMANKIND has always persecuted, tor- tured, and killed those who in thought have been in advance of their age.
-Wit-
-М ness Copernicus, whom only a natural death saved from a fate similar to that which half a century later overtook Bruno.
+HUMANKIND has always persecuted, tor- tured, and killed those who in thought have been in advance of their age.
+Wit- ness Copernicus, whom only a natural death saved from a fate similar to that which half a century later overtook Bruno.
 Gali- leo was harassed all his life, and finally when old